 Prior to joining the firm in 1998, Rene served as a senior designer with Architekturbüro Prof. Harald Deilmann in Münster, Germany where he worked in the urban design department on residential, commercial, and industrial projects.
 He holds a Master of Science degree in urban design and a Bachelor of Architecture degree with honors from the Pratt Institute in Brooklyn, New York and is fluent in Spanish, German and Portuguese.

 Harry is a registered architect with two decades of experience in project management and the design of institutional projects.
 He first joined C.T.
 Hsu + Associates from 2001 to 2004 and rejoined the firm in 2015.
 His project work at C.T.
-Hsu + Associates includes the Inverness Depot Pavilion, Orange County Convention Center-Hall C Dining Lounge, Orlando City Soccer Stadium, and Seminole High School’s Career Vocational Education Building.
+Hsu + Associates includes the Inverness Depot Pavilion, Orange County Convention Center Food Service Renovations, Orlando City Soccer Stadium, and Seminole High School’s Career Vocational Education Building.